rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_analysis_and _profiling.rst

 The command creates a new Job Step in the batch job with ID ``<JOBID>`` and starts interactive bash shell session within a that Job Step, allowing you to interact with the resources allocated to that job.

-If all the allocated CPU resources are already used, srun will prohibit the new job step the access to the resources.
-However, the argument ``--overlap`` can be passed to srun to allow job steps to overlap on the resources.
+If all the allocated CPU resources are already used, ``srun`` will prohibit the new Job Step the access to the resources.
+However, the argument ``--overlap`` can be passed to ``srun`` to allow Job Steps to overlap on the resources.

 .. code-block:: shell